Brenno-SF/e_commerce/README.md

-A cosmetics e-commerce system built using JAVA with springboot, JPA, MySQL and Lombok
+An e-commerce system for cosmetic products built using java with springboot, in which the user can check shipping anywhere in brazil, buy any of the products.

+dependencies:
+  JPA, MySQL, Lombok, DevToos and SpringbootWeb

+External APIs (intended to be used):
+  MercadoPago and Correios